- What do I need to know about pain control?

 - Your pain medicine doesn’t work for the length of time your doctor said it would.

-- You have breakthrough pain more than 4 times a day, it’s getting worse, or it’s not relieved with the short-acting medicine you are taking for it.
+- You have breakthrough pain more than 4 times a day, it’s getting worse, or it’s not relieved with the short-acting medicine you’re taking for it.

 - You have side effects.
-Side effects such as sleepiness, nausea, and itching usually go away after your body adjusts to the medicine.
-Let your doctor know if these bother you.
+Side effects such as sleepiness, nausea, and itching usually go away as your body adjusts to the medicine.
+Let your cancer care team know if these bother you.

-- You have serious side effects such as trouble breathing, dizziness, and rashes.
-Call your doctor right away if any of these start.
+- You have serious side effects such as trouble breathing, dizziness, and/or rashes.
+Call your cancer care team right away if any of these start.

-- The schedule or the way you’re taking the medicine does not work for you.
+- The schedule or the way you’re taking the medicine doesn’t work for you.

 - Pain interferes with your normal activities, such as eating, sleeping, working, and sex.